divyag9/w251/hw9/README.md

   The average step took around 1.6 seconds

 •	How does that correlate with the observed network utilization between nodes? \
+  In general if there is a bottleneck in the network then the time taken by a step may be more, but in our case we saw that    the network utilization between nodes was not a problem, we were provisioned more than the allocated network.